dustinsterk/Mini-Radio-Control/README.md

 # Mini-Radio Control GUI

 This updated version is fit for smaller resolution sizes and easier on the eyes with the blue color.
+It also contains some new features to set memory locations.

 This Python application provides a graphical user interface (GUI) to control an ESP32-based SI4732 radio receiver via a serial connection.
 It allows users to easily manage various radio functions, view stored memories, and analyze the radio spectrum without needing to send raw serial commands manually.